How We Build

 Support beams should be placed 10 feet apart

-Cross beams are constructed out of various
+Cross beams are constructed using various

 sizes of pressure treated lumber and are bolted and